We conduct annual attitude surveys to learn how the Swedish public views science, research and researchers.

 The attitude surveys are conducted in two different ways:

-Telephone interviews with a sample of individuals representing the Swedish public aged 16-74, in cooperation with Exquiro market research.
-(The VA Barometer has been conducted annually since 2002).
+The VA Barometer is yearly conducted by Swedish non-profit organisation VA (Public & Science) since 2002 through telephone interviews with a sample of individuals representing the Swedish public aged 16-74, in cooperation with Exquiro market research.

 In the following articles and summaries you will find summarised results from the surveys: